coffee-cup/jakerunzer-com/src/pages/writing/krill.md

 The [repl](https://github.com/coffee-cup/krill/blob/master/src/Repl.hs) uses
-[haskeline](https://hackage.haskell.org/package/haskeline) which provides a fairly nice interface for tab completing common things such as filenames and variable names (if I get around to setting that up).
+[haskeline](https://hackage.haskell.org/package/haskeline) which provides a fairly nice interface for tab completing common things such as filenames and variable names.
 The repl execution loop is fairly simple.
 It just runs the compiler and updates the compiler state.

 ```hs